Differences in content of beet root and beet root juice, and it’s suitable to develop functional foods from animal sources53-57Views:209

 Due to its manifold nutritional-physiological effects, table beet root would deserve more attention.
 Its active components and their role in human therapy and prevention should rank it higher in our list of vegetables.

-The actual some 100 ha area under beet root could be considerably increased, if its role in nutrition and its varied product
+The actual some 100 ha area under beet root could be considerably increased, if its role in nutrition and its varied products were universally known.

 Most of the physiologically favourable effects are related to its pigment content.
 Pigment content can be increased by choosing proper varieties and applying cultural methods which, favourably influence red pigment synthesis (optimal sowing date).